osamaali-mid/Rust-Detect-AI/README.md

    cd yolo_wasm
    make build
     ```
-   Module will be placed into `client/src/model`
+   Compiled module will be placed into `client/src/model`

 ## Technologies Used